KRNS-CD: History

 The station began with an original construction permit granted on June 14, 1988, to Que Television Production Inc. to build low-power television station K47CO to serve the Reno area.
 Shortly after getting the permit, Que Television Production sold the station to K-Fun Television Inc. After several extensions of the construction permit, K-Fun Television sold the station to Kidd Communications.
 There were more extensions of the permit, but Kidd Communications completed the construction, and the station was granted its initial license on July 12, 1995.
-Initial programming for the station is unknown.

 Less than one month after licensing, Pappas Telecasting acquired the station, eventually making it a Univision affiliate.
 In December 1996, the Federal Communications Commission (FCC) granted Pappas Telecasting a permit to move the station to UHF channel 68.
 Callsign K68HO was reserved for the station to take effect upon licensing, but the calls were never used.
-Instead, the station took the call letters KUVR-LP in February 1998, reflecting their status as the Univision station for Reno.
+Instead, the station took the call letters KUVR-LP in February 1998, reflecting its status as the Univision station for Reno.
 KUVR-LP moved to channel 68 in April 1999.

-Azteca America Reno logo, used until Pappas terminated KAZR's affiliation with the network on July 1, 2007.

 In November 2001, Pappas Telecasting dropped the Univision network for a fledgling Spanish-language network starting up in the United States, controlled in part by Pappas.
 The new network was called Azteca América and was an offshoot of the Mexican broadcaster TV Azteca.
 Pappas also obtained a Class A license for KUVR-LP, granted March 25, 2002, giving the station a measure of protection during the switchover to digital television that was beginning.
-The station changed call letters, this time to KUVR-CA. Later in the year, the station was granted a license to operate channel 68, but couldn't stay there, since their new status as a Class A station required them to be within the "core spectrum", i.e., channels 2–51.
-They requested and were granted permission to move to UHF channel 46 in January 2003 and was licensed on channel 46 on December 5, 2005.
-In the midst of the move, the station changed call letters, this time to KAZR-CA to reflect their Azteca affiliation.
+The station changed call letters, this time to KUVR-CA. Later in the year, the station was granted a license to operate channel 68, but could not stay there, since its new status as a Class A station required them to be within the "core spectrum", i.e., channels 2–51.
+It requested and qa granted permission to move to UHF channel 46 in January 2003 and was licensed on channel 46 on December 5, 2005.
+In the midst of the move, the station changed call letters, this time to KAZR-CA to reflect its Azteca affiliation.

-Pappas Telecasting terminated KAZR's affiliation agreement with Azteca América effective July 1, 2007; by this time, Pappas had divested their share in Azteca América.
+Pappas Telecasting terminated KAZR's affiliation agreement with Azteca América effective July 1, 2007; by this time, Pappas had divested its share in the network.
 After that date, KAZR officially became a part of Pappas' independent Spanish language network, TuVision.